loafey/master-thesis/Thesis/Last_todo.md

       rule to the kind-checker as well [which I don't recommend].
 Please explain.

   22. *BUG FIX (incorrect type): I don't know what to change given the feedback.
-I agree that it is a bit hard to follow, but there is only one moving part: the let* -
+I agree that it is a bit hard to follow, but there is only one moving part: the let-bind* -
       4.1.2 is still hard to get.
 You provide one example + explanatory text, but it is hard for at least this reader to see what the transformation is actually doing because of the many "moving parts" (let, box,